-Probably the PM function that is most often performed badly in IAM projects is control.
+Control is probably the PM function that is most often performed poorly in IAM projects.

 Control is a function of project management that provides feedback to the PM regarding the likelihood that the project will meet its schedule and budget constraints.
-PMs will typically think that if they have planned well, have organized the communication and quality assurance, have adequately resourced their project, and are directing the project tasks, nothing else is required.
+PMs will typically assume that if they have planned well, organized the communication and quality assurance, adequately resourced their project, and properly directed the project tasks, nothing can go wrong.
 But the stories are legion that IAM projects have overrun because they impact so many functions within an organization.
 Managing this impact is where control comes in.
 Given that you cannot manage something if you cannot measure it, monitoring progress to plan is at the core of the control function.
-A tried-and-true tool in the PMs toolkit is Earned Value Analysis (EVA).
-EVA involves calculating the budgeted cost of work scheduled, the budgeted cost of work performed, and the actual cost of work performed.
-These calculations will compare the percent completion against budget spent and quickly identify a project that is experiencing overspend or over-budget issues.
+A tried-and-true tool in the PM's toolkit is Earned Value Analysis (EVA).
+EVA involves calculating the budgeted cost of work scheduled (BCWS), the budgeted cost of work performed (BCWP), and the actual cost of work performed (ACWP).
+These calculations will compare the percent completion against the budget spent and quickly identify a project experiencing overspend or over-budget issues.